|PHACS began in 2005 to address two critical pediatric HIV research questions:

 - Includes more than 3,000 children who are under active follow-up.

 - Enrolls an open cohort of approximately 300 newborns per year to allow for study of exposures to new combinations of ART.

 - Includes a control group of approximately 200 HIV-uninfected children at 1, 3, 5, or 9 years of age born to HIV-uninfected mothers; the study used funds from the American Recovery and Reinvestment Act of 2010 to add this group.

-These two studies examine the following and other effects and risk factors related to HIV infection, antiretroviral use, and antiretroviral exposure in developing children and youth:
+These studies examine the following and other effects and risk factors related to HIV infection, antiretroviral use, and antiretroviral exposure in developing children and youth: